jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-7/section-2/chapter-3.md

 Human nature would be hard if benevolence could never appear virtuous.
  -->

-90 Those three systems place virtue in propriety, prudence, and benevolence.
+{{< s v="90" >}} Those 3 systems place virtue in propriety, prudence, and benevolence.

 <!-- They are the principal accounts which have been given of the nature of virtue.
 All the other descriptions of virtue are easily reducible to them. -->

-91 The system which places virtue in the obedience to the Deity's will, may be counted among those systems which make it consist in prudence or propriety.
+{{< s v="91" >}} The system which places virtue in the obedience to the Deity's will, may be counted among those systems which make it consist in prudence or propriety.

 The question of why we should obey the Deity's will is an impious and most absurd question.
 It can have two answers=
 - Because he is a Being of infinite power.